isomerpages/moe-rafflesgirlssch/_admissions/Admission to RGS/Year 3 (Via Admission Tests).md

 ---
 <h3><strong>Year 3 (Via Admission Tests)</strong></h3>
 <h4><strong>Criteria</strong></h4>
-<p>This application is for admission into&nbsp;<strong>Year 3 only</strong>&nbsp;for
+<p>This application is for admission into <strong>Year 3 only</strong> for
-the next academic year (2025).&nbsp;</p>
+the <strong>next academic year 2026</strong>.</p>
 <p>Any student who was successfully posted to a secondary school under the
-DSA-Sec Exercise or Admissions Exercise for International Student (AEIS) is&nbsp;not&nbsp;allowed to transfer to another school as she is expected to honour her commitment to the school she has been posted to.
-In other words, she cannot apply for admission to Year 3 via our Admission Tests.</p>
+DSA-Sec Exercise or Admissions Exercise for International Student (AEIS) is not allowed to transfer to another school as she is expected to honour her commitment to the school she has been posted to.
+In other words, she <u>cannot</u> apply for admission to Year 3 via our Admission Tests.</p>
-<p>Applicant must have:&nbsp;</p>
+<p>An applicant for Year 3 Admissions must have:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Outstanding academic performance in Secondary 1 and 2 school examinations;
+<p>Outstanding academic performance in Secondary 1 and 2 school examinations
-and&nbsp;&nbsp;</p>
+in her current school; and</p>
 </li>
 <li>
-<p>Excellent achievement in academic and co-curricular activities.&nbsp;</p>
+<p>Excellent achievements in academic and co-curricular activities.&nbsp;</p>
 </li>
 </ul>
-<p>All applicants must sit for (in-person) Admission Tests administered by
+<p>All shortlisted applicants must sit for in-person Admission Tests administered
-RGS for the following&nbsp;three&nbsp;subjects: English Language, Mathematics and Science.</p>
+by RGS for the following three subjects: English Language, Mathematics and Science.</p>
 <table style="minWidth: 50px">
 <colgroup>